 - Nizoral (ketoconazole)

 Experts believe that hormones, especially growth hormone, are also connected to wasting and lipodystrophy, a group of fat-related body changes that appear in some people living with HIV.
 However, more research is needed about this.

 Changes in your hormone levels can affect many of your body's functions.
-Symptoms that are caused by hormone level changes include:
+Symptoms that may be caused by hormone level changes include:

 - Abnormal menstrual cycles, possibly including early menopause for women living with HIV

 - Weight loss or gain